Woy Woy: Transport

-Woy Woy railway station is on the NSW TrainLink network.
+Woy Woy railway station is on the Sydney Trains intercity network.
 It is a major commuter hub which moves significant numbers of local workers into Sydney and Newcastle each day.
 The station is also a major bus interchange with Busways services connecting Woy Woy with other Peninsula centres including Umina Beach and Ettalong Beach.
 Central Coast Ferries services also operate from the Woy Woy wharf connecting with villages around Brisbane Water including Davistown.
 Busways also operates 10 bus routes through Woy Woy to its surrounding suburbs.